lynleyaldridge/webpage/content/post/2021-02-12-experimenting-with-sql-in-r-markdown-more-advanced-queries/index.en.markdown

 This process will be easier to follow if the underlying data are normalized.
 This is also best practice for any database working with relational data, and involves minimizing redundancies in data storage and ensuring each table serves only a single purpose.
 In this case, we should create a separate albums table to record the details of each album (i.e., artist, title and release dates), so edits and additions to this information need only be made in one place.
 We then give each album a unique ID (a primary key) that can be used to reference this album in the charts and sales tables.

-First, let's create the new albums table, adding an `id` field to this table to store a unique id number for each distinct album.
+First, let's create the new `albums` table, adding an `id` field to this table (as a primary key) to store a unique id number for each distinct album:

 ```r